wolley019/wolley019/README.md

 </p>

 <h2> 👨🏻‍💻 &nbsp;About Me </h2>
 - 👨🏻‍💻 &nbsp; I started coding when I was 17.
-I wanted to build apps, systems and platforms that would help and make people's lives easier and from the first contact with the source code I knew that's what I wanted to do in my life.
+I wanted to build apps, systems and platforms that would help and make people's lives easier and from the first contact with the source code I knew that's what I wanted to do in my life. <br>
-- 💼 &nbsp; Currently I have some projects in development, and a practice of frantic studies.
+- 💼 &nbsp; Currently I have some projects in development, and a practice of frantic studies.<br>
 - ✍️ &nbsp; I love studying technology, information security and android development.
--

 <h2> 🛠 &nbsp;Tech Stack</h2>
 <h3>💻 &nbsp;Front-end:</h3>